preboot/angular-webpack/README.md

 # FAQ

+#### Do I need to add script / link tags into index.html ?

+No, Webpack will add all the needed Javascript bundles as script tags and all the CSS files as link tags.
+The advantage is that you don't need to modify the index.html everytime you build your solution to update the hashes.

 #### How to include external angular 2 libraries ?

 It's simple, just install the lib via npm and import it in your code when you need it.
 Don't forget that you need to configure some external libs in the [bootstrap](https://github.com/preboot/angular2-webpack/blob/master/src/bootstrap.ts) of your application.